pitastrudl/wekanwiki/Export-Docker-Mongo-Data.md

 cd /
 ```

-6) Backup database to files inside container to directory /dump, only Wekan database with name "admin" is included, not local:
+6) Backup database to files inside container to directory /dump, only Wekan database with name "wekan" is included, not local:
 ```bash
 mongodump -o /dump/
 ```